aws-samples/machine-learning-samples/social-media/README.md

 ### Step 5c: Pushing tweets into Kinesis using Streaming Api

 This sample doesn't currently include a production-level system to push tweets into Kinesis.
-However, you can work with [GNIP](http://www.gnip.com) to connect the twitter API to Kinesis.
+However, you can work with [GNIP](http://www.gnip.com) to connect the Twitter API to Kinesis.
 Refer to their [blog post](http://support.gnip.com/code/gnip-kinesis-ami.html) on the subject, or their
 [open source code on github](https://github.com/gnip/sample-kinesis-connector).